WoshiWoshu/Draggable_Box/README.md

 Simple draggable box built with React without using any third party library.

-The user can drag and hold the box to move it around.
+The user can drag and hold the box on the corner (top & bottom) to move it around.
 Releasing it changes its position.

 ### Set-up